Fair play code

 Failure to abide by our code of fair play will result in the review or removal of individuals/teams and privileges.

-- Submit your team entry form and fee to the Welcome Desk during the registration time found in the Campus Recreation Brochure.
+- Register and pay your team or individual entry fee at the Welcome Desk or online during the registration time found in the Campus Recreation Brochure.
 In case of a league filling, teams will be accepted on a waiting list.
 If spots open up, the first team on the waiting list will be accepted.

-- Only players listed on the entry form and on the team on IMLeagues may play.
-Additions are made by signing the roster and joining the team on IMLeagues before taking part in the game (subject to individual sport regulations).
+- Only players on the team on IMLeagues may play.
+Additions are made by joining the team on IMLeagues before taking part in the game (subject to individual sport regulations).
 No additions may be made in the last game of the season.

-- To be eligible for playoffs, a player must have participated in at least 2 nights of league play (3 for ice hockey.)
+- To be eligible for playoffs, a player must have participated in at least 2 nights of league play (3 for men’s and women’s ice hockey.)

-- Players may only play for one team per sport.
+- A person may play on only one single-sex team (men’s/women’s) and one co-ed team per sport per season.
 Penalty is disqualification of individual plus forfeit of one-half of Performance Bond and points incurred in contest in which the ineligible player performed.
-A person may play on only one single-sex team (men’s/women’s) and one co-ed team per sport.

-- Varsity players may not take part in intramural competition in the sport they play intercollegiately in season.
+- Varsity players may not take part in intramural competition in the gendered sport they play intercollegiately (exception: men’s and women’s soccer can play indoor soccer intramurals).
+Men’s and women’s ice hockey players can play coed once their season is complete.
 No more than any combination of one current varsity or ex-varsity players from any post-secondary institution may play on the same team.
-Definition of ex-varsity: played within previous 2 school years (i.e. in 2010-2011 – played in ’08-’09 or ’09-’10).
-Exceptions are listed on individual sport rules.
+Definition of ex-varsity: played within previous 2 school years.

-- Varsity (and ex-varsity) players must indicate their status on the team sign-up sheet and must play in the Competitive A division.
+- Varsity (and ex-varsity) players must play in the Competitive A division.

-- Each participant must possess: (i) a valid Brock I.D. card as a present full or part-time student, or (ii) a current Walker Complex facility membership.
+- Each participant must possess: (i) a valid Brock I.D. card as a present full or part-time student, or (ii) a current Walker Complex facility membership or (iii) an Intramural Membership.

-- All participants must bring their student/membership card to each intramural game, and sign the game sheet.
+- All participants must bring their student/membership/ID card to each intramural game and give it to official/convenor.
 NO EXCEPTIONS.

 - Proper athletic attire including footwear must be worn.
 No hats, bandannas or jewellery are allowed to be worn in games.
 All braces must be covered.